Weighted power variation of integrals with respect to a Gaussian process: -variation of the covariance function

-To prove (\ref{2sfBm3}) let $\kappa=(t_j)_{j\in [m]}$ be a partition of $[0,T]$ and $i\in (m]$.
+To prove (\ref{2sfBm3}), let $\kappa=(t_j)_{j\in[m]}$ be a partition of $[0,T]$ and $i\in(m]$.
 Due to (\ref{1sfBm3}), one can suppose that $m>1$.
-First let $H\in (1/2,1)$.
+First, let $H\in(1/2,1)$.
 Then $p=1$.
-As for fractional Brownian motion (Proposition \ref{fBm1}), in the present case by part $(ii)$ of Proposition \ref{sfBm2} and by part $(i)$ of Proposition \ref{SP1}, we have
+As for fractional Brownian motion (Proposition~\ref{fBm1}), in the present case by part (ii) of Proposition~\ref{sfBm2} and by part (i) of Proposition~\ref{SP1}, we have

-where $f_T(t)=(T+t)^{2H}+(T-t)^{2H}$ for $t\in [0,T]$ and the last equality is the special case of (\ref{1sfBm2}).
+where $f_T(t)=(T+t)^{2H}+(T-t)^{2H}$ for $t\in[0,T]$ and the last equality is the special case of (\ref{1sfBm2}).
 Since $1/2<H<1$ the function $f_T$ is increasing, and so

 by the mean value theorem.
-Now let $H\in (0,1/2)$.
+Now let $H\in(0,1/2)$.
 Then $p=1/(2H)>1$.
-Again as for fractional Brownian motion (Proposition \ref{fBm1}), in the present case by part $(ii)$ of Proposition \ref{SP1} and by parts $(ii)$, $(iii)$ of Proposition \ref{sfBm2}, we have
+Again as for fractional Brownian motion (Proposition~\ref{fBm1}), in the present case by part (ii) of Proposition~\ref{SP1} and by parts (ii), (iii) of Proposition~\ref{sfBm2}, we have